St. John Fisher College offers a generous program of scholarships designed to recognize and reward you for the special talents you bring to campus.

 The First Generation Scholarship provides financial and academic assistance to students with a high degree of motivation and academic potential whose parents did not graduate from college.
-Recipients receive yearly awards up to one-half of tuition and room and board, depending on financial need.
+Recipients receive yearly awards of one-half the total cost of tuition and room and board.

 Flower City Award

-All out-of-state students will automatically receive a Flower City Award of $5,000 per year.
+All out-of-state students, as well as students from Nassau and Suffolk counties, will automatically receive a Flower City Award of $5,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

 Foreign Language Scholarship

-Foreign Language Scholarships are available to high school seniors with proficiency in French, German, Italian, or Spanish.
+Foreign Language Scholarships are available to high school seniors with proficiency in French or Spanish.
 Recipients receive $3,000 per year.

 The Honors Program provides students with the opportunity to expand their thinking and personal limits through the study and exchange of ideas with other scholars.
-Honors students receive a $12,000 scholarship over four years ($3,000/year).
+Honors students receive a $8,000 scholarship over four years ($2,000/year).

-Students with a parent or sibling who is an alumnus/alumna of the College will automatically receive a Legacy Award of $1,000 per year.
+Students with a parent or sibling who is currently enrolled full-time, or who is a graduate of the College, will automatically receive a Legacy Award of $1,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.